-For threads:
+Threading model

 When using multiple threads, verify that all shared data is protected by locks or similar mechanisms.

 If shared variables must be used in multithreaded applications, use model checking or equivalent methodologies to prove the absence of race conditions.